Aberthaw power stations: Aberthaw B

-Flue gas desulphurization
+Flue gas desulfurization

-Aberthaw B was due for closure, but in June 2005 station owners Npower agreed to install new technology to reduce sulphur dioxide emissions by installing flue-gas desulfurization (FGD) equipment.
-This was to reduce sulphur dioxide levels by 90% by 2008, when new European environmental regulations came into place.
+Aberthaw B was due for closure, but in June 2005 station owners Npower agreed to reduce sulphur dioxide emissions by installing flue-gas desulfurization (FGD) equipment.
+This was to reduce sulphur dioxide levels by 90% by 2008, when new European environmental regulations came into effect.
 Construction of the equipment started on 21 June 2006, with a tree planting ceremony attended by the Welsh Minister for Enterprise, Innovation and Networks, Andrew Davies.
 The desulphurisation FGD project was being carried out by a consortium of Alstom and Amec Foster Wheeler, which was to have employed 500 workers on site at the peak of construction.

 Nuclear proposal

 In 2006, it was reported that consultants for the Department of Trade and Industry had identified the site as a suitable location for a nuclear power station, based on the existing infrastructure and logistics.
-The department commented "We are conducting an energy review.
+However, the department commented: "We are conducting an energy review.
 The review is to see whether there should be a nuclear element to Britain's energy plan, and it would be a bit odd to identify sites for nuclear power stations at this time."